A formalization of Borel determinacy in Lean: Outline of the informal proof

-such that each $(\pi_i,\phi_i)$ is a $(k+i)$-covering, the projections of its limit $T=\lim_iT_i$ in $\msc C$ can be extended to $(k+i)$-coverings.
-The main idea is to define the strategies levelwise by first mapping to a sufficiently large $T_i$ and then applying the transition maps.
-The lifts required in the definition of a covering can be constructed levelwise similarly.
-Since this is precisely \cite[Lemma 4]{indboreldet}, we omit the details.
-To deduce \cref{unravsig}, we use a variant of the argument of \cite[Theorem]{indboreldet}.
-Namely, given a sequence $P_i$ such that the $(T,P_i)$ are universally unravelable, recursively define an inverse system of trees such that each transition map unravels an additional $[\pi_i\circ\dots\circ\pi_0]^{-1}(P_i)$.
-The limit of this system is a game whose payoff set is the preimage of $\bigcup_iP_i$ under the first projection.
-The limit game is open, thus universally unravelable\href{https://archive.softwareheritage.org/swh:1:cnt:7b42f5e3634650a4f2c474ce13dd0be9be2de27b;origin=https://github.com/sven-manthe/A-formalization-of-Borel-determinacy-in-Lean;visit=swh:1:snp:6860cd60adfdddb6a8bec689ddb852388d32bd5d;anchor=swh:1:rev:267694b2241ce1900123d6d9fa15bb4a0b42a603;path=/BorelDet/Proof/borel_determinacy.lean;lines=58}{\link} by \cref{unravclo}.
-The composite of the covering unraveling the limit with the projection witnesses unravelability of $(T,\bigcup_iP_i)$. \end{proof} \begin{proof}[Proof sketch of \cref{unravclo}] We first observe that it suffices to show that closed games are unravelable since $[\pi]^{-1}(P)$ is closed for a covering $(\pi,\phi)\colon T'\to T$ of a closed game $(T,P)$.
+\begin{proof}[Proof sketch of \cref{unravclo}] We first observe that it suffices to show that closed games are unravelable since $[\pi]^{-1}(P)$ is closed for a covering $(\pi,\phi)\colon T'\to T$ of a closed game $(T,P)$.
 This is also the statement of \cite[Lemma 3]{indboreldet}\href{https://archive.softwareheritage.org/swh:1:cnt:7b42f5e3634650a4f2c474ce13dd0be9be2de27b;origin=https://github.com/sven-manthe/A-formalization-of-Borel-determinacy-in-Lean;visit=swh:1:snp:6860cd60adfdddb6a8bec689ddb852388d32bd5d;anchor=swh:1:rev:267694b2241ce1900123d6d9fa15bb4a0b42a603;path=/BorelDet/Proof/borel_determinacy.lean;lines=26}{\link}.
 To simplify notation, we only construct a $0$-covering $(A',T')\to(A,T)$.
 In the first move, player $0$ plays not only a move $a_0\in A$, but also a quasistrategy (a strategy possibly allowing several moves in a given position) $\sigma$ of herself.
 In the second move, player $1$ responds either with a finite sequence $x$ compatible with $\sigma$ such that she wins every play extending $x$ or with a quasistrategy of herself that guarantees losing against $\sigma$.
 In either case, the players follow the played strategies (until the finite sequence is finished in the first case).
-There is a morphism in $\msc C$ from this game to the original game given by forgetting the played strategies.
+There is a morphism in $\mscr C$ from this game to the original game given by forgetting the played strategies.
 Moreover, the winner is determined after the first moves of both players, whence the game is clopen.
 We omit the description of the strategy part of the covering, which actually is the most involved part of the proof of Borel determinacy. \end{proof} Let us also note where the proof theoretic strength of Borel determinacy appears in this proof.
 Namely, starting with a game $((A,T),P)$, the construction of \cref{unravclo} yields a game on a set of cardinality $2^{\#A}$.
 Thus, the construction of \cref{unravsig} leads to an underlying set of cardinality $\beth_\omega(\#A)$.
 Finally, this construction needs to be iterated inside of a Borel induction, leading to sets of cardinality $\beth_\alpha(\#A)$ for arbitrarily large countable ordinals $\alpha$.